 Adding another layer of intrigue, some astronomers believe 2003 EH1 is the remainder of comet C/1490 Y1, which was lost to history after a prominent meteor shower was mentioned in Chinese records in 1490.
 It is possible the sky display came from a breakup of part of the comet.

 Viewing the shower

 While most meteor showers peak over a few days, the Quadrantids have a narrow peak of only a few hours.
 Despite its short peak, however, the meteor shower is often marked by large "fireball" meteors that look more colorful, appear brighter and last longer than a typical meteor.
-At peak times, providing the moon and other lights don't wash it out, viewers will see about 120 meteors an hour, NASA said.
+At peak times, providing the moon and other lights don't wash them out, viewers will see about 120 meteors an hour, NASA said.
 [Related: Quadrantid Meteor Shower Wows Stargazers]

 Quadrantids are a nice New Year's treat for the Northern Hemisphere, as they arrive in early January.
 Since the more northern parts of the hemisphere are likely under a deep freeze at that time, skywatchers are advised to bundle up as meteor shower watching tends to last a few hours.

 NASA advises skywatchers to find a spot that is sheltered from city or street lights, and ideally to bring something like a sleeping bag or chair to keep you off the ground (or snow, as it may be the case.)
 The radiant of the shower is somewhat in between the handle of the Big Dipper and the head of the constellation Draco, but it is recommended to look away from it as the meteors further from the radiant will appear for longer.